Core Spreads vs selftrade, Who's Better?

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Core Spreads has around 1,605 financial instruments whilst selftrade has around 1,605 on their platform.
+Core Spreads has around 1,605 financial instruments while selftrade allows you to trade around 1,605 financial instruments on their platform.

-The more instruments you can trade on the Core Spreads and selftrade platforms the better.
+The more financial instruments you can trade on the Core Spreads and selftrade platforms the better.
 It is good to have a diverse portfolio and the options available to a user will always vary.
-Trading is all about grasping potential opportunities and you never want to miss out on a trading opportunity due to the limitations of Core Spreads or selftrade.
+Trading is all about grasping potential opportunities and you seriously do not want to miss out on a trading opportunity due to the limitations of Core Spreads or selftrade.

 Core Spreads and selftrade Contact Details

-Being able to contact a broker simply is vital.
+Being able to contact an online trading platform through many ways is a sign of a professional broker.
 Core Spreads and selftrade have the following contact details and social medias that you can use.

 |